Dav1216/DabblingWithGraphs/README.md

 2. Follow the prompts to select a graph type and analysis method.
 3. If generating a graph with user input, enter the number of nodes when prompted.
 4. If analyzing shortest paths, enter two nodes to find the shortest path between them.
+5. If generating a BFS animation, enter the source node when prompted.

 # Design Patterns Used
 * Template Method: The AbstractTemplateGenerator class defines the overall structure of the graph generation algorithm and delegates getSizeOfGraph hook method to be implemented by the subclasses.